Hpmanen-dev/Pig-Game/README.md

 The intelligence setting will change the greedyness of the computer, there are 3 intelligence settings: 1, 2 or 3.
 In our case higher intelligence means to play more safe so it will decide to hold more often.
-Since this is a completely luck based game more safe does not always mean better but it made more sense in this case since it wouldn't risk getting 1's.
+Since this is a completely luck based game, being more safe does not always mean better but it made more sense in this case since it wouldn't risk getting 1's.

 ## How to use